edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 root@openstack:/tmp/ovs#
 </pre>

 Similar to the NSX appliances and the ESXi hosts, the next step registers the NSX vSwitch with the NSX controller.
-First use the command `ovs-vsctl set-manager ssl:&#60;IP address of a NSX controller node&#62;` to point the NSX vSwitch to the NSX controller.
+First use the command `ovs-vsctl set-manager ssl:<IP address of a NSX controller node>` to point the NSX vSwitch to the NSX controller.
 In the case of an NSX controller cluster you can specify any IP address of a cluster member.

 <pre>root@openstack:/tmp/ovs# ovs-vsctl set-manager ssl:192.168.110.101
 root@openstack:/tmp/ovs#